 Perform Australia began back in 2009 when actor/director James Scott and his wife, playwright Elizabeth Avery Scott, saw a need for actor training in Canberra.
 There were no accredited vocational acting courses available in the ACT at that time, and with university drama courses closing down, the Territory's greatest young talents were leaving to study and live interstate.
 They resolved to create something new, something exciting, and something which would give the people what they wanted: professional actor training qualifications.
 Thus, Canberra Academy of Dramatic Art (CADA) was born.
 Together, the Scotts established not only a number of accredited and industry-approved courses under the Australian vocational education system, they also founded numerous after-school drama programs for children.

 Accolades came rolling in for the duo's innovation.
 In 2011, they were recognised by the Canberra Business Point Awards (winning the 'Creative & Design' Category) - and again won in 2012.
 In 2013, Elizabeth Scott was declared a finalist in the Telstra Business Womens Awards.
 And in 2019, Perform Australia won the Award for Most Outstanding Performing Arts Organisation in the Local Business Awards (Canberra region).
 But things didn't stop there.

-Today Perform Australia has its headquarters at 11 Whyalla St, Fyshwick, ACT, while also running many classes in the suburbs of Canberra, Brisbane, Sunshine Coast, Gold Coast, and parts of regional NSW.
+Today Perform Australia has its national headquarters in the ACT while also running many classes in the suburbs of Canberra, Brisbane, Sunshine Coast, Gold Coast, and parts of regional NSW.

 The Coronavirus pandemic also resulted in the establishment of online classes.

-Perform Australia continue to inspire several hundred students and families each year.
+Perform Australia continues to inspire several hundred students and families each year.
 It is also a proud sponsor of the Best Performance Award at the Lights, Canberra Action!
 Film Festival.